Nordin Amrabat

-Noureddine "Nordin" Amrabat (نورالدين أمرابط, ⵏⵓⵔⴷⵉⵏ ⴰⵎⵔⴰⴱⴰⵜ; born 31 March 1987) is a Dutch-Moroccan professional footballer who plays as a winger for Greek Super League club AEK Athens BEST TEAM IN GREECE.

-Amrabat played for Dutch national youth teams and once was called up for the senior national side.
-On 1 October 2009, Amrabat announced his decision to play for Morocco, which he represented at two Africa Cup of Nations tournaments and the 2012 Olympics.
+Noureddine "Nordin" Amrabat (نورالدين أمرابط, ⵏⵓⵔⴷⵉⵏ ⴰⵎⵔⴰⴱⴰⵜ; born 31 March 1987) is a professional footballer who plays as a winger and captains Moroccan Botola Pro club Wydad.
+Amrabat played for Morocco, which he represented at two Africa Cup of Nations tournaments, 2012 Olympics, and 2018 FIFA World Cup.

 Early life

-Born in Naarden, North Holland, Amrabat was released from Ajax at age 13, having suffered stunted growth due to Osgood Schlatter disease.
+Born to Moroccan-Riffian parents in Naarden, North Holland,after joining Ajax Amrabat was released from Ajax at age 13, having suffered stunted growth due to Osgood Schlatter disease.
 His father recommended Amrabat play at the amateur level while studying for a different profession.
 He washed dishes, made desserts and vacuum cleaned his school while playing for SV Huizen in Huizen.
 At age 17, he planned to study Management, Economics and Law.

 Club career

 Early career

 After making his study plans, Amrabat was signed by Almere's Omniworld of the Eerste Divisie, contributing 14 goals and as many assists in 36 matches.
 In 2007, he joined newly promoted Eredivisie club VVV-Venlo, scoring 10 times in 33 matches.
 One year later, national champions PSV signed him for €2 million, and he represented them in the UEFA Champions League.
 Amrabat spent three years at the Philips Stadion before moving abroad for the first time, to Turkey's Kayserispor.